-A Bunch Of K-Pop Stars Are Being Sent To Perform In North Korea
+A Bunch Of K-Pop Stars Are Going To Be Sent To Perform In North Korea

 The exercises, which North Korea has not yet officially responded to, also take place against the backdrop of US President Donald Trump agreeing to hold unprecedented face-to-face talks with North Korean leader Kim Jong Un.

-No details of any meeting have yet been announced, but last week North Korea's foreign ministry travelled to Sweden for talks.
+No details of any meeting have yet been announced, but last week North Korea's foreign ministry traveled to Sweden for talks.
 Sweden represents US interests in talks with North Korea and has been suggested as a possible host for the Trump-Kim summit.

 Matthew Champion is a deputy world news editor for BuzzFeed News and is based in London.